randika-perera/High-Frequency-Amplifier/README.md

 # High-Frequency Amplifier

-Welcome to the GitHub repository for our high-frequency headphone amplifier project.
+Welcome to the GitHub repository for our high-frequency amplifier project.
 The amplifier is specifically tailored for high-frequency operation, making it suitable for various applications in telecommunication, high-speed electronic measurements, laser research, and photonic research.

 ## Project Overview